Lighting: International

 The International Commission on Illumination (CIE) is an international authority and standard defining organization on color and lighting.
 Publishing widely used standard metrics such as various CIE color spaces and the color rendering index.

 The Illuminating Engineering Society (IES), in conjunction with organizations like ANSI and ASHRAE, publishes guidelines, standards, and handbooks that allow categorization of the illumination needs of different built environments.
 Manufacturers of lighting equipment publish photometric data for their products, which defines the distribution of light released by a specific luminaire.
 This data is typically expressed in standardized form defined by the IESNA.

 The International Association of Lighting Designers (IALD) is an organization which focuses on the advancement of lighting design education and the recognition of independent professional lighting designers.
 Those fully independent designers who meet the requirements for professional membership in the association typically append the abbreviation IALD to their name.

-The Professional Lighting Designers Association (PLDA), formerly known as ELDA is an organisation focusing on the promotion of the profession of Architectural Lighting Design.
-They publish a monthly newsletter and organise different events throughout the world.

 The National Council on Qualifications for the Lighting Professions (NCQLP) offers the Lighting Certification Examination which tests rudimentary lighting design principles.
 Individuals who pass this exam become "Lighting Certified" and may append the abbreviation LC to their name.
 This certification process is one of three national (U.S.) examinations (the others are CLEP and CLMC) in the lighting industry and is open not only to designers, but to lighting equipment manufacturers, electric utility employees, etc.

 The Professional Lighting And Sound Association (PLASA) is a UK-based trade organisation representing the 500+ individual and corporate members drawn from the technical services sector.
 Its members include manufacturers and distributors of stage and entertainment lighting, sound, rigging and similar products and services, and affiliated professionals in the area.
 They lobby for and represent the interests of the industry at various levels, interacting with government and regulating bodies and presenting the case for the entertainment industry.
 Example subjects of this representation include the ongoing review of radio frequencies (which may or may not affect the radio bands in which wireless microphones and other devices use) and engaging with the issues surrounding the introduction of the RoHS (Restriction of Hazardous Substances Directive) regulations.